robertvorthman/smart-plug-power-monitor/README.md

 * Action = Send a notification
 * Notification = Dishwasher completed in {{Value1}}

-That recipe will result in a notification like "Dishwasher completed in 1hr 32m 03s";
+That recipe will result in a notification like "Dishwasher completed in 1hr 32m 03s" if you have the IFTTT app on your phone;

 The `appliance-completed`` event sends two ingredients that you can use in your notification text.
 Value1 is the pretty time, and Value2 is the elapsed milliseconds.